 Climbing Stairs LeetCode Solution in JavaScript and TypeScript

 The Climbing Stairs problem is a fundamental algorithmic challenge that introduces developers to dynamic programming concepts.
 This comprehensive guide will walk you through various approaches to solve this popular LeetCode problem (#70) using TypeScript, while explaining the underlying concepts and optimization techniques.
+For more on JavaScript fundamentals, check out our guide on base64 encoding in JavaScript.

 Problem Statement